wpmetabox/docsv2/docs/extensions/mb-custom-table.md

 `mbct_restrict_manage_posts`

-Fires after the bulk action for the custom model table list, usually used to output custom filters for the table.
+Fires after the bulk action for the custom model table list.
+It's usually used to output custom filters for the table.
 Accepts 2 parameters:

 - `$model`: the model name
 - `$which`: `top` or `bottom` - the position of the filters